voodoos/opam-repository-index/README.md

 occurrences to ocaml developers.
 These tools include: the compiler, dune, a new indexing binary and updated merlin / ocaml-lsp servers.

+# What the feature does...

+✅ Every usages of types, values, constructors and labels in *ml files* in the entirer workspace

+✅ Usages of modules (like in `include M`)

+✅ Can be called on any such usage or on the *definition* itself

+# ...what is does not cover yet:

+❌ Usages of types and modules in *mli* files

+❌ Declarations related to definitions in both *ml* and *mli* files.

+❌ Occurrences of modules appearing in paths: `M.N.x`

 # Using the repository and installing the tools

 ```sh